GeRDI-Project/GerdiKubed_Operations/README.md

 <a name="controller-manager"></a>
 ### controller-manager

-The controller-manager runs on all master instances and distributes the deployments and pods to the kubelets running on the node instances.
+The controller-manager runs on all master instances as a systemd-service and distributes the deployments and pods to the kubelets running on the node instances.

-You can choose to run the controller-manager as a systemd-service (set CONTROLER\_MANAGER\_AS\_SERVICE to "True") or as a pod (CONTROLER\_MANAGER\_AS\_POD to "True").
-At least and at most one of these options has to be true.
+<a name="cluster-dns"></a>
+### cluster-dns

+TBA

 <a name="cni"></a>
 ### cni